ajdas1/saildrone_mission_tools/README.md

 - extracts latitude, longitude, and time data.

 If `jason_predict_overpass_at_location` is `True`:
-- for a given point, find the next (5) return times of the satellite overpass based on previous data.
+- for a given point, find the next (n) return times of the satellite overpass based on previous data.

-### IN PROGRESS
 ## Comparing latest observations at a buoy to saildrone
 **/bash/download_buoy_data.sh**
 If `download_buoy_data` is `True` in the config file:
 - downloads the latest data at the specified NDBC buoy locations.

+### IN PROGRESS
 ## Downloading atcf forecast and best track data
 **bash/download_and_process_atcf_hurricane_data.sh**
 -  ```configs/download_and_process_hurricane_data.yml``` determines what to process and where to store it.